Bloodstone & Diamonds: Background

 The album was once again mixed by Colin Richardson with additional tracking, editing, and mixing by Andy Sneap and Steve Lagudi.
 All album art was done by Travis Shinn.
 It is the band's first album not to be released on Roadrunner Records.

 Lyrics and themes

 Like with previous Machine Head releases, the album's lyrics detail political and social themes, particularly civil unrest, dissatisfaction and injustice, often with violent conclusions.
 The song "Night of Long Knives" is not about the Röhm-Putsch, but instead the Manson Family murders in Hollywood in 1969.

 "Imaginal Cells" is an instrumental featuring samples from the audiobook Spontaneous Evolution by Dr. Bruce Lipton and Steve Bhaerman.

 Reception

-The album was met with universal acclaim by music critics, with Dom Lawson of The Guardian writing "Striking an exquisite balance between brute force, insistent melody and bold experimentation, this is the finest mainstream metal album of 2014 by a huge margin."
-In the first week of release, the album debuted at No. 21 on the Billboard 200 chart, becoming the band's highest charting album ever.
+Dom Lawson of The Guardian wrote "Striking an exquisite balance between brute force, insistent melody and bold experimentation, this is the finest mainstream metal album of 2014 by a huge margin."
+In the first week of release, the album debuted at No. 21 on the Billboard 200 chart, becoming the band's highest-charting album ever.